aspose-pdf/Aspose.PDF-Documentation/java/plugins/aspose-pdf-java-for-python/python-programmers-guide/working-with-text-in-python/add-html-string-using-dom-in-python/_index.md

 weight: 10
 url: /java/add-html-string-using-dom-in-python/
 lastmod: "2021-06-05"
+keywords: html dom python, python html dom library
+description: Explains how to add HTML string in DOM using Python with PDF file format library
 ---

+## Add HTML string in PDF DOM using Python
 To add HTML string in Pdf document using **Aspose.PDF Java for Python**, simply invoke **AddHtml** module.

 ```python